 What are the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders, 5th edition) criteria for diagnosing ADHD?

-Inattention is the inability to complete a task carefully, pay attention, or think about, listen to, or watch someone or something.
+Inattention is the inability to complete a task carefully,

 When it comes to ADHD, children must have had 6 of the symptoms listed below (5 for individuals older than 17 years):